-The aim of this article is to introduce you to Java multithreading – multithreaded processing in Java, explain its principles, advantages and disadvantages.
+The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

-Multitasking allows multiple activities to take place on one computer at the same time. for example multiple programs running in parallel on a computer, where the programmer compiles code and listens to music at the same time, while the operating system is being updated in the background.
+Multitasking allows multiple activities to take place on a computer at the same time, for example, multiple programs running in parallel on a computer, where the developer compiles code and listens to music at the same time, while the operating system is updated in the background.

 Multitasking can be based on processes and threads.
-Threads can be part of processes and these allow parts of the same program (process) to be executed concurrently on a computer.
+Threads can be part of processes, and these allow parts of the same program (process) to run simultaneously on a computer.

 Thread vs Process